welliam/code-katas/README.md

 The flight_paths.py file includes a function `shortest_distance` which can be used to determine the shortest path between two cities.
 It returns a path made up of cities and the associated distance.

+The forbes.py program contains loads the top 40 richest people and returns the oldest under 80 and the youngest billionaire.